Cast Iron Seared Scallops

 These Cast Iron Seared Scallops are cooked in minutes and make for an effortless date night dinner that is sure to impress!

-Searing scallops in your cast iron skillet might seem a little daunting, but really success all comes down knowing how to buy and prep the them.
+Searing scallops in your cast iron skillet might seem a little daunting, but really success all comes down knowing how to buy and prep them.
 This guide will teach you everything you need to know to get perfectly caramelized scallops on your first try!

 Looking for more Cast Iron Skillet Recipes perfect for date night?
 Check out our Reverse Sear Filet Mignon and Cast Iron Pizza.